Check engine message on Fiat: what does it mean?

 What does the message “Have engine checked” mean on Fiat?

-Orange engine light on Fiat
+Orange engine warning light on Fiat

 "Have engine checked" without power loss